eg396/IS601-M1/README.md

 ## git commit [-m (message)]

-records changed files in staging to the repository.
-A message is commonly added
+records saved changes to the repository - messages are commonly included with -m

 ## git push [destination] [branch]